 The Georgian Dublin is a beautiful quarter of Dublin where our hotel, The Alex is.
 One of its uniqueness is its coloured doors, the only way for owners to differentiate their house from their neighbour!
-These doors are very popular and have their very own hashtag and Instagram account called thedoorsofdublin.
+These doors are very popular and have their very own hashtag and the Instagram account called @thedoorsofdublin.

 Now that you know where to find the most instagrammable places in Dublin make sure your battery is full, get out there and start Instagramming!
 Don’t forget to add #thealexdublin to your pictures for a chance to be featured.